Co-occurring bipolar disorder treatment in Southampton

 Bipolar disorder, also commonly referred to as ‘bipolar affective disorder’ or ‘manic depression’, is a serious mental health condition that is characterised by extreme mood swings, ranging from intense depressive ‘lows’ through to excessive and energetic ‘highs’.
 These episodes can last for anything from a few weeks to a few months and can vary greatly from person to person.
 For example, some people may go through frequent depressive episodes, others may experience more manic episodes, and some may rapidly cycle between the two.

-Bipolar disorder can have a hugely disruptive effect on all aspects of an individual’s life and often requires expert treatment to help individuals to manage the symptoms that are associated with this disorder.
+Bipolar disorder can have a hugely disruptive effect on all aspects of an individual’s life and often requires expert support & treatment to help individuals to manage the symptoms that are associated with this disorder.

 At Manor Clinic, we are able to provide high quality treatment for bipolar disorder, when this co-exists alongside a primary drug or alcohol addiction.
 The ‘highs’ and ‘lows’ that are characteristic of bipolar disorder, combined with a substance misuse problem, can create profound disruption and chaos in a person’s life.
 That’s why our experts at Manor Clinic are dedicated to helping you to address the source and symptoms of your bipolar disorder and addictive behaviours as part of our wider Addiction Treatment Programme, and support you every step of the way towards recovery and wellbeing.